KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

     handle_table_exists()
 ```

-## SENTIMENT ANALYSIS USING SYNAPSE MACHINE LEARNING(Incremental Loading).
+## SENTIMENT ANALYSIS using SYNAPSE MACHINE LEARNING(Incremental Loading).
-This is done using Synapse Data Science Component of Fabric.
+This was done using Synapse Data Science Component of Fabric.
 - On the bottom left, click on the Power BI icon or whatever icon present there.
 - From the list of icons, choose Synapse Data Science option.
 - In Synapse Data science environment, click on "Notebook" tab,-To use pre-trained Machine Learning Model.
-- On the top-left, click on the Notebook name and rename appropriately for ease referencing.
+- On the top-left, click on the Notebook name and rename appropriately for easy referencing.
 ##### Steps:
 Use the created Notebook to import and read the cleaned data stored in a delta table in Lakehouse Database.
 - On the Left, click on "Lakehouse" button.
-- On the left, click "Add Lakehouse" button.- This help in accessing the different tables and files that reside in the Lakehouse Database directly from the Notebook.
+- On the left, click "Add Lakehouse" button.- This helps in accessing the different tables and files that reside in the Lakehouse Database directly from the Notebook.
 - Choose "Existing Lakehouse".
 - Click "Add".
 - Check or choose the Lakehouse where the data resides.